 You will have access to a range of opportunities to meet other staff and members of Professional Bodies to share experiences and learn from each other.

-There are regular or ad hoc opportunities for CEOs, marketing and communications professionals, membership professionals, database users, and many more to enable you to meet and get to know each other.
+There are regular and ad hoc opportunities for CEOs, membership professionals, database users, and many more to enable you to meet and get to know each other.

-The Science Council also provides external expert speakers on topics that are of interest to most members.
+The Science Council also provides external expert speakers on topics that are of interest to members.

 Membership gives your team access to networks of other staff and volunteers across the Professional Body sector, such as the CPD Learning Group and the Marketing and Communications Network.
 These are more formal opportunities to learn from each other and experts in the field to improve the performance of your own organisation and its offer to your members.